marshallflax/vision/README.md

   * Created in 2005 by the creator of Linux, Linus Torvalds, to serve the thousands of collaborators who have contributed tens of millions of lines of code to Linux.
   * It keeps track on your computer of every version of every file it stores.
   * It was originally used for computer code, but it works equally well for any form of plain text.
+  * The history of this essay is stored in Git ... you can see how it evolved over time.
 * GitHub
   * A central Git repository allowing users to synchronize their repositories with each other.
   * Provides an easy-to-use web interface allowing people to view the contents of repositories without installing anything on their local machines.